zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 #### <a name="ext"></a>Screen sharing with the Google Chrome extension

+Perform the following steps to share the screen on Chrome using the extension:

-1. Add the [Google Chrome Extension for Screen Sharing](../../en/Interactive%20Broadcast/chrome_screensharing_plugin.md) provided by Agora.
+1. Add the [Google Chrome Extension for Screen Sharing](../../en/Interactive%20Broadcast/chrome_screensharing_plugin.md) provided by Agora and get an extension ID.

-2. Set the `extensionId` property when you create a stream.
+2. Set `video` as `false`, `screen` as `true`, and `extensionId` as the string you get in the previous step when calling `createStream` to create a screen-sharing stream.

    ```javascript
    screenStream = AgoraRTC.createStream({